 Turn off the heat and stir in the vodka.
 You don’t want to boil the vodka at all.
 This is an alcoholic adult beverage/mixer after all and you don’t want to cook out the alcohol.

-Put in sealable container – one quart will be large enough.
-Keep the the fridge till ready to use.
+Put the chocolate liqueur in a sealable container – one quart will be large enough.
+Keep it in the fridge till ready to use.

 Are all of the ingredients vegan?